RealCause: Realistic Causal Inference Benchmarking: Introduction

 There are many different estimators for estimating causal estimands \citep[see, e.g.,][and \cref{sec:causal-estimators}]{neal2020book,hernan_robins2020,morgan_winship_2014,imbens_rubin_2015}.
 However, it is unclear how to choose between these estimators because the true values of the causal estimands are generally unknown.
 This is because we cannot observe both potential outcomes \citep{rubin1974}, so we have no ground-truth.
 This is often referred to as the \emph{fundamental problem of causal inference} \citep{holland1986}.
 Supervised machine learning does not have this ``no ground-truth'' problem because it is only interested in estimating $\E[Y \mid T]$, which only requires samples from $\p(Y \mid T)$, rather than samples from $\p(Y \mid \doop(T = 1))$ and $\p(Y \mid \doop(T = 0))$.
 Yet, we must choose between causal estimators.
 How can we do that when faced with the fundamental problem of causal inference?

 To evaluate causal estimators, people have created various benchmarks, each bringing different strengths and weaknesses that we will cover in \cref{sec:evaluating-causal-estimators}.
 In this paper, we focus on how well causal estimators perform in the simplest setting, where there is no unobserved confounding, no selection bias, and no measurement error.
-The ideal benchmark for choosing between causal estimators in this setting should have the following qualities: \begin{enumerate} \item yield ground-truth estimands \item be representative of a substantial subset of real data \item all of the confounders are observed \item yield many different data distributions of varying important characteristics (e.g. degree of overlap) \end{enumerate}
+It is straightforward to extend RealCause to these more complex settings.
+The ideal benchmark for choosing between causal estimators in this setting should have the following qualities: \begin{enumerate} \item yield ground-truth estimands \item be representative of a substantial subset of real data \item do not have unobserved confounders \item yield many different data distributions of varying important characteristics (e.g. degree of overlap) \end{enumerate}

-\Cref{item:ground-truth} is important in order to know which estimators yield estimates closer to the ground-truth. \Cref{item:realistic} is important so that we know that estimators that perform well on our benchmark will actually perform well on real datasets that we would apply them to. \Cref{item:observed-confounders} is important so that we can rule out unobserved confounding as the explanation for an estimator performing poorly. \Cref{item:different-distributions} is important because it is unlikely that rankings of causal estimators on a single problem will generalize perfectly to all problems.
-Rather, we might expect that certain estimators perform better on distributions that have certain properties and other estimators perform better on distributions that have other specific properties.
+\Cref{item:ground-truth} is important in order to know which estimators yield estimates closer to the ground-truth. \Cref{item:realistic} is important so that we know that estimators that perform well on our benchmark will also perform well on real datasets that we would apply them to. \Cref{item:observed-confounders} is important so that we can rule out unobserved confounding as the explanation for an estimator performing poorly. \Cref{item:different-distributions} is important because it is unlikely that rankings of causal estimators on a single problem will generalize perfectly to all problems.
+Rather, we might expect that certain estimators perform better on distributions with certain properties and other estimators perform better on distributions with other specific properties.
 Existing benchmarks often have 1-3 of the above qualities (\cref{sec:evaluating-causal-estimators}).
 Our benchmarking framework has all four.